-Pulmonary inflammation induced by bacterial or viral infection is characterized by severe airway and alveolar injury, resulting in uncontrolled local and systemic inflammation, loss of alveolar barrier function and impairment of gas exchange, and the clinical manifestation of acute lung injury/ARDS.
+Inflammation is the first response immediately triggered after injury and necessary to resolve damage.
+However, unresolved, uncontrolled or aberrant performance of inflammation contributes to the development of disease.
+Bacterial or viral infection that cause severe airway and alveolar injury, resulting in uncontrolled local and systemic inflammation, loss of alveolar barrier function and impairment of gas exchange, and the clinical manifestation of acute lung injury/ARDS.
 A tightly balanced, compartmentalized and spatially controlled immune response is therefore key to protecting the host from the invading pathogen without injuring the delicate alveolar architecture and jeopardizing the vitally mandatory level of gas exchange function.
-Inflammatory events, immune responses and acute/chronic parenchymal injury may similarly be provoked by non-microbial (particulate, gaseous) attack on the large lung epithelial surface.

 The lung epithelium is one of the major pathogen sensors and orchestrators of the initial immune response of the entire body.
-It elicits a multitude of cell-autonomous stress responses to cope with the invading pathogen, and induces an inflammatory response by instructing circulating and tissue-resident immune cells to fight invading pathogens.
+It elicits a multitude of cell-autonomous stress responses to cope with the invading pathogen and induces an inflammatory response by instructing circulating and tissue-resident immune cells to fight invading pathogens.
 This might result in rapid pathogen clearance and maintenance of parenchymal integrity at best, or in extensive tissue destruction with non-contained, systemic inflammation at worst.
-In fact, the epithelial surveillance mechanisms and cellular communication networks involved in the timely fine-tuning and balancing of these responses need to be tightly adjusted to the requirements of the infected and injured bronchoalveolar compartment, and there is a substantial gap of knowledge on the mechanisms controlling this delicate balance, and why they fail that often, resulting in life-threatening severe acute lung injury.
+In fact, the epithelial surveillance mechanisms and cellular communication networks involved in the timely fine-tuning and balancing of these responses need to be tightly adjusted to the requirements of the infected and injured bronchoalveolar compartment.
+The mechanisms controlling this delicate balance remains unknown.

 Deciphering the key cellular and molecular events balancing effective host defense and beneficial epithelial stress responses versus parenchymal damage, overshooting inflammation and aberrant repair will provide novel targets of intervention to drive injury resolution and tissue repair while maintaining functional anti-bacterial and anti-viral host defense.